analyticspot/anx-ml/README.md

    unique word, and the value at the row/column intersection is the number of times that word appeared in that review.
    For memory efficiency we want to use a `SparseMatrix` class rather than a `double[][]` since most values in the matrix will be 0.
-2. We want to convert the bag of words into a lower-dimensional vector via LSA.
+2. We want to convert the bag of words into a lower-dimensional vector via Latent Semantic Analysis (LSA).
 3. For each of the 4 possible ratings we want to compute a centroid for the vectors computed in (2) indicating a "typical" review for that rating.
 4. We then want to generate the following features